BlockzeroLabs/flash-docs/source/smart-contracts/flash-strategy.rst

 Flash Strategy
 ===============

-Any strategy registered and used by the Flashstake Protocol has to match the Flash Strategy interface, described here.
+Any strategy registered and used by the Flashstake Protocol must match the Flash Strategy interface, described here.

 Methods